PeeperLab/CopywriteR/README.md

 In order to allow plotting, the .bam files need to be present in the same folder as when the CopywriteR analysis was performed.

+#### Sorting of .bam files
+The Rsamtools package requires .bam files to be sorted.
+CopywriteR will provide an error message if this is the case.
+Unsorted .bam files can be sorted using samtools as follows:

+    $ samtools sort sample.bam sample.sorted.bam

 ## Contact